Shadikul-Islam/Docker-and-Kubernetes-Projects/Kubernetes Projects/Deploy ASP.NET Core Application with MSSQL Database in Kubernetes Cluster/README.md

 I am assuming that you dockerized your application successfully.
 Let's start to add them in kubernetes cluster.

 ### <a name="01">:diamond_shape_with_a_dot_inside: &nbsp;Prepare a Deployment YAML File</a>
 First, we will prepare a deployment manifest to create pods.
 We need to create two pods, first one is for application and second one is for database.

-This will be the deployment.yml file:
+**Deployment-App.yml:**

 ````
 apiVersion: apps/v1
 kind: Deployment